 The value of goodwill is tested annually against the estimated recoverable value, which is either the value in use or the fair value minus sales-related costs.
-Goodwill has been tested against the value in use as of 8/31/2022 and as of 8/31/2021.
+Goodwill has been tested against the value in use as of 8/31/2023 and as of 8/31/2022.
 The value in use is based on estimated assessments of future cash flows before tax, which are based on reasonable and verifiable assumptions that represent the best estimates of the economic conditions that are expected to prevail.

-The group's goodwill consists of goodwill from the acquisitions of MAG Games Ltd, the Sventertainment group and Apprope AB.
-The goodwill for the Sventertainment group is fully written down during the year.
+The goodwill in the group consists of goodwill from the acquisitions of MAG Games Ltd, FEO Media AB (Quizduel) and Apprope AB.

-MAG Games is fully integrated in MAG Interactive AB (publ), but Wordzee and Live Ops games Ruzzle, Wordbrain, Wordbrain 2, Word Domination and Wordalot are developed and managed by MAG Games and together they are therefore seen as the smallest cash-generating unit whereby the valuation of goodwill from MAG Games can be performed on.
-Regarding MAG Games, the assessment of future cash flows is based on the budget for the coming year.
-Cash flows after the forecast period (1 year) are calculated with an assumption of a growth rate after the forecast period of 10 percent per annum for five years and thereafter 0 percent per annum.
+MAG Games is fully integrated in MAG Interactive AB (publ), but the Live Ops games Ruzzle, Wordbrain, Wordbrain 2, Word Domination and Wordalot are developed and managed by MAG Games and together they are therefore seen as the smallest cash-generating unit whereby the valuation of goodwill from MAG Games can be performed on.
+The assessment of future cash flows is based on the budget for the coming year and a projection for the four consecutive years.
+Cash flows after the forecast period (5 years) are calculated with an assumption of a growth rate after the forecast period of 2 percent per annum.